3 simple investment tips to avoid mistakes

 Oh, the stock market is on a downturn.
 Quick, sell!
 Okay, wait, it’s picking back up again.
 Buy before it reaches its peak!

 Sound familiar?
-This exact scenario played out during the tail end of 2018.
+This exact scenario played out during the tail end of 2018 and when COVID19 hit.
 The last quarter was quite wild for equity indices, and many investors decided to bail and head for safer waters.
 If you’re a hobby investor or an expatriate in the UAE looking to put away some stock market returns towards your retirement, you might have gone through exactly this sentiment.
 It’s only natural.

 Here I list it as one of the top investment tips I counsel investors against.
 Whether you’re a client or not, I want you to come out ahead in your investments.
 So here are my top quick tips for investment mistakes to watch out for.